peteroupc/peteroupc.github.io/random.md

 <a id=Manually_Seeded_PRNG_Recommendations></a>
 ### Manually-Seeded PRNG Recommendations

-If an application chooses to use a manually-seeded PRNG for repeatable "randomness", the application&mdash;
+If an application chooses to use a manually-seeded PRNG for reproducible "randomness", the application&mdash;

 - SHOULD choose a [**high-quality PRNG**](#High_Quality_PRNG_Examples),
 - SHOULD choose a PRNG implementation with consistent behavior that will not change in the future,